dojo/docs/dojox/rpc/Service.rst

 .. contents::
     :depth: 2

-dojox.rpc.Service is the foundation of most `RPC <dojox/rpc>`_ transportation.
+dojox.rpc.Service is the foundation of most :ref:`RPC <dojox/rpc>` transportation.
 To use a Service, you need an SMD.
-Defining the SMD is a separate discussion, so for now we'll reuse some pre-defined SMD's available in the RPC project's `SMDLibrary/ <dojox/rpc/SMDLibrary>`_ folder.
+Defining the SMD is a separate discussion, so for now we'll reuse some pre-defined SMD's available in the RPC project's :ref:`SMDLibrary/ <dojox/rpc/SMDLibrary>` folder.

 First, you need the code: